shenwei356/seqkit/doc/docs/usage.md

   -v, --invert-match                invert the sense of matching, to select non-matching records -m, --max-mismatch int            max mismatch when matching by seq.
 For large genomes like human
-                                    genome, using mapping/alignment tools would be faster -P, --only-positive-strand        only search on positive strand -p, --pattern strings             search pattern (multiple values supported.
+                                    genome, using mapping/alignment tools would be faster -P, --only-positive-strand        only search on the positive strand -p, --pattern strings             search pattern (multiple values supported.
 Attention: use double quotation marks for patterns containing comma, e.g., -p '"A{2,}"') -f, --pattern-file string         pattern file (one record per line)